Dino-Kupinic/Schulbuchaktion/docs/developers/extending.md

 ## Containerization

-The whole project is setup inside a single `docker-compose.yml`.
+The whole project is set up inside a single `docker-compose.yml`.
 The MySQL database has a volume (`mysql_data`) that is mounted in `/backend`.

 ## Recommended IDE and Tools

-Schulbuchaktion was made in **PHPStorm**, it is advised to use it aswell, since it provides everything out of the box.
+Schulbuchaktion was made in **PHPStorm;** it is advised to use it as well, since it provides everything out of the box.
 If you want to use VSCode, you will need to provide your own `.vscode` config.
 <br>
-NeoVim and Vim users should know how to configure their enviroment themselves.
+NeoVim and Vim users should know how to configure their environment themselves.

-For manual API Testing we use **Postman**.
+For manual API Testing, we use **Postman**.

 ## Dependabot